 If you find Burroughs reprehensible I'm not going to argue with you-- he's a spoiled child of means who bought his way out of a murder rap.
 But at the same time, he's dead, and I don't think liking his books now will lead others into that precise iniquity.
 I like him and I'm not going around wearing three piece suits and shooting people.
 The early books are groundbreaking or whatever but definitely "experimental" in the classical sense, meaning they weren't just weird (qua "experimental music"), they were like "is this something or is this just shit with wires coming out of it" (qua "science experiment").
 In this, the first of the last set of books he wrote, the experiments are largely worked out, their effects known, and he's firing on all cylinders.
 Great book design on this one too, perfect mood for the text.
 The next one after this is Cities of the Red Night, which I liked (though they changed the text design) and Western Lands, which I haven't read yet, I just figured I'd find it in a bookstore someday but honestly I guess not, I should just order it online.
 Content warning for sexual abuse across his entire oeuvre, and also CW: apocalyptic levelling, confusion.
 Regarding the museum they massively lowballed me in price, which at first didn't bother me, because I'm used to doing my ideas on a minimal budget, for the satisfaction of a job well done.
 But then the money side of it really bothered me, and then I bailed, despite already doing a lot of work on it.
-The real kicker was that at the same time they were talking to me a different group within the museum announced a project grant for the same concept, with a payout of 30 times I was offered.
+The real kicker was that at the same time they were talking to me a different group within the museum announced a project grant for the same concept, with a payout of 30 times what I was offered.
 I don't care about money but it hurt my pride, and that was the real payment for me the whole time-- the pride of being valued in an institutional setting.
 I went in there in the role of a specialist only to find out I'm valued at 1/30th of a contest winner?
 I know that they're different budgets, one for prizes and one for emergencies, but still, 1/30th?
 In the words of my ancestors, what am I, chopped liver?
 The people on my team were and are very nice, and they were hamstrung in a number of ways-- budget, time, agency, usage rights, and probably other nodes of aggravation I wasn't aware of.
 Nothing against the people on my team.
 And also it's possible I misunderstood from the get go, and they wanted like, an afternoon's worth of thought on the subject and no more, that it was my decision to try and do the best I could do.
 But in the end I know that whatever I did I was going to look at it, and then look at what the contest winner did, and compare them, and that was going to burn a hole in my stomach lining.
 Well I guess that's part of the benefit of not valuing money, really, you can turn things down for emotional reasons.
 As it turns out my part of the exhibition would've been cancelled with pandemic woes, and as for who won the contest they never announced it, but I hope whoever it was at least got to cash the check.
 For what it's worth I caught some of the exhibition and some of it was actually nice, which was a relief, though my enemy brand had an installation in it that was so bad it was verging on self-parody.
 It was almost like messageboard spam- apparent nonsense that evil spiders leave on your website to convince other spiders that certain brands or concepts are to be valued at a higher tier.
 Like the true goal was to put it as a line item on a grant application in connection with a verified contact and a list of keywords.
 As a human viewer I found it simultaneously dull, confusing, and insulting, with a sheen of malevolent dissociation.
 There was other stuff I liked though, like I said, some things made by people, on purpose.
 I bought this book at a bookstore while on tour with the Terribles in 2006, not sure where.

 Life with Jeeves

-Inspired by a fairly bonkers New Yorker article about Wodehouse which I read in someone else's house, I dipped back in to this extremely enjoyable collection, which is the sort that one can pick up and put down endlessly at no loss.
+Inspired by a fairly bonkers New Yorker article about Wodehouse which I read in someone else's bathroom, I dipped back in to this extremely enjoyable collection, which is the sort that one can pick up and put down endlessly at no loss.
 At the beginning of the year I told myself I wouldn't consume media with extremely rich protagonists (except the Addams Family).
 But Wodehouse writes the useless class as deeply doddering buffoons barely able to bring a silver spoon to their own feeble mouth, so I feel like it's OK.
 But more importantly the way he writes is so fun and electric and light, it's simply wonderful, like a bracing cocktail.

 by P.G.
 Wodehouse